 In 2007, I was awarded an Early Career Fellowship by the Leverhulme Trust which enabled me to research and write this project: “Other People’s Diasporas”: Negotiating Race in Contemporary Irish and Irish-American Culture, which was published by Syracuse University Press in 2013.
 Using and extending my expertise in critical race studies, the premise of the book is that (re)imagining Irish diasporic experience in the United States in various ways – particularly as this relates to Irish interactions with African Americans – has, in the last decade, become absolutely central to representations of contemporary multicultural Ireland.

 My most recently completed project is a cultural history of the figure of the "Returned Yank" in the cultural imagination, 1952 to present.
-It is forthcoming in March 2019 with Liverpool UP.
+It was published in March 2019 by Liverpool UP.

 I would be happy to supervise Ph.D. dissertations in any of the following areas:

 - African American and Ethnic American literature